Saurabh-2412/Fun-_Translator_App/README.md

  * Object's
  * DOM Manipulation
  * API call's
  * Debugging the application via network inspector.
-[Minion Translator](https://minionfuntranslator.netlify.app)
+Click on the given link and turn the game on [Minion Translator](https://minionfuntranslator.netlify.app)

  ## Tech.
  * FunTranslation API's for translating data